-Your customers talk about your product everywhere.
-They leave App Store reviews at 2 AM after a crash.
-They fill out NPS surveys with cryptic one-liners.
-They file Zendesk tickets with screenshots and paragraphs of frustration.
-They mention your product in Slack communities and subreddits.
-And somewhere in a Google Doc, a researcher has notes from last Tuesday's user interview.
+Customers talk about your product everywhere.
+App Store reviews at 2 AM after a crash.
+NPS verbatims with cryptic one-liners.
+Zendesk tickets thick with screenshots and paragraphs of frustration.
+Slack communities and subreddits.
+A Google Doc somewhere with last Tuesday's interview notes.

-The problem is never a shortage of customer feedback.
-The problem is that each channel speaks a different language, carries different biases, and arrives at different cadences.
-A one-star App Store review and a detractor NPS score might describe the same bug, but they look nothing alike in your data.
-Power users flood support tickets while casual users silently churn.
-Community mentions skew toward the vocal minority.
+There is no shortage of feedback.
+The shortage is structural.
+Each channel speaks a different language, carries a different bias, arrives on a different cadence.
+A one-star App Store review and a detractor NPS score might describe the same bug — they look nothing alike in your data.
+Power users flood support tickets while casual users churn quietly.
+Community mentions over-represent the vocal minority by design.

-This guide walks through a practical system for pulling customer voice data from five channels, normalizing it into comparable signals, handling the biases baked into each source, and producing a single weekly brief with sentiment trends your product team can actually act on.
+This is the system that takes those five inputs, normalizes them into comparable signals, corrects the biases baked into each source, and outputs one weekly brief with sentiment trends a product team can act on.
+Not five dashboards.
+One artifact, fifteen minutes, ranked themes, trend arrows, signed source attribution.

 | Channel | Verbosity | Bias Profile | Reliability | Update Cadence |